De Smet Jesuit High School began in the early 1960's under the leadership of Fr. John Choppesky, S.J., and Fr. Gregory Jacobsmeyer, S.J.

 The fathers of 20 incoming freshmen agreed to serve on a Board of Directors.
 They advised the school administration in matters of public relations, school policy, operations, budget, and the solicitation of future gifts (corporate and individual).
 Bill Holland, SLUH 1943, was the chair of the Board.
 Fr.
 Greg Jacobsmeyer, SJ, was the first president of De Smet Jesuit and Fr.
 Gerry Bone, SJ, was the first principal.
 Both sat on the Board as ex officio members.

 September 5, 1967 - First Day of Classes at De Smet Jesuit High School.
 The faculty was composed of 6 priests, 4 scholastics, 2 brothers, and 5 laymen.
-The course of studies was modeled after that at SLUH with minor exceptions - freshmen took a modern foreign language (French, German, Spanish, Japanese); chose an elective from Latin, a second modern foreign language, or geography/government; English, algebra, ancient history, typing, religion, and PE.
+Freshmen took a modern foreign language (French, German, Spanish, Japanese); chose an elective from Latin, a second modern foreign language, or geography/government; English, algebra, ancient history, typing, religion, and PE.

 Board of Trustees was formed with Fr.
 Greg Jacobsmeyer, SJ, as chairman in addition to his duties as president.